KireinaHoro/research-plan/main.typ

 choke point between a server and the network, warranting high assurance in order to be deployed large scale.
 First and foremost we need to verify that the smart @nic's _functional correctness_.
-We first need to specify what is the correct behaviour of the smart @nic and OS formally, by defining _contracts_ for each part of the system.
+We first need to specify what is the correct behavior of the smart @nic and OS formally, by defining _contracts_ for each part of the system.
 Some of these contracts can be automatically derived from protocols imposed by existing components of the system, for example a model of the cache-coherence protocol.
 We will also need